 From Suvarnabhumi Airport

 - Airport Rail Links (ARL) – Walk down to Basement B and take the train from the airport to the terminal station, Phaya Thai.
 The fare is 45 baht.
-To get to Victory Monument, you can either get on BTS (only 1 stop) or walk down from Airportlinks, turn right (a railway is on your left,) then walk straight toward an intersection.
-Cross the intersection and keep going straight, and you will reach Victory monument with only 15 mins of walking
+To get to Victory Monument, you can either get on BTS (only 1 stop) or walk down from Airport Rail Link, turn right (the railway is on your left,) then walk straight toward an intersection.
+Cross the intersection and keep going straight, and you will reach Victory monument within only 15 mins.

 - Public van no. 551 – Departing every 20 minute with only 40 fare throughout the route, you can find the vans at Platform of arrival terminal 1st floor, gates 1 and 8.

 - Public bus A1/ A2 – Walk toward Platform of Passenger Terminal (Building no.1) on the 1st Floor, Gate 6 or Platform of Passenger Terminal (Building no.2) on the 1st Floor, Gate 12.
 A2 bus will take you straight to Victory Monument.
 A1 will drop you off at Mo Chit BTS station, which is only 4 stations away from Victory Monument.
 The buses fare are only 30 baht.

 3. Arriving late at night?
 No problem for all the solo female travelers